HumanCellAtlas/data-store/Readme.md

 write permissions data.
 The Fusillade service administrator configures the Fusillade policy governing this in the service configuration.

+# How To
+## Upgrade Clouddirectory Schema
+1. Run `./scripts/upgrade` to check if your local schema matches the the published schema.
+1. If the published schema does not match your local run `./scripts/upgrade --upgrade True`
 ## Links

 * [Project home page (GitHub)](https://github.com/HumanCellAtlas/fusillade)